 An allo boost is an infusion of cells from the same donor without conditioning, with no evidence of graft rejection.
 If cells are not from the same donor OR there is conditioning (chemo and/or TBI), OR there was evidence of graft rejection, then it is a genuine transplant.
-1 An indication of this may be sent to the EBMT and can be acknowledged in the database once the transplant has been registered How many forms?
+1 An indication of this may be sent to the EBMT and can be acknowledged in the database once the transplant has been registered Tolerance induction in solid organ transplantation: HSCT may be performed in combination with a solid organ transplant e.g. kidney.
+A permanent partial engraftment (mixed chimerism) is the aim of this kind of stem cell transplantation in order to achieve immunological tolerance for the transplanted organ of the same donor and to eventually help acceptance of the organ.
+This is considered to be a stem cell transplantation rather than a cellular therapy.
+(Record the Main Indication Diagnosis as Uncoded (other) (code 88) and then in the Other Indication text field specify 'Tolerance induction in solid organ transplant') How many forms?